 Fun ideas to decorate madeleines:

-- Dip half of the Madeleine in white chocolate
+- Dip half of the chocolate Madeleines in white chocolate

 - Top with mini M&Ms instead of candy cane if you don't want the extra crunch.

 If you love this gluten free chocolate Madeleines recipe, wait until you make some of my other gluten free holiday cookies!

 - Gluten Free Vanillekipferl

 - Gluten Free Ginger Cookies

 You can make this gluten free Madeleines recipe for holiday cookie exchanges, teacher gifts, or just eating with a glass of milk like my kids do.

 If you tried this recipe or any other recipe on my blog, please leave me a rating and a comment.
 I LOVE hearing from you!!
 You can also FOLLOW ME on Facebook, Instagram, or Pinterest to see even more delicious recipes!

 - ¾ cup Gluten free flour blend * see note